dustinpfister/blog_posts/_posts/statistics-stochastic-process-mine.md

 ## 1 - The source code for a mine function

 So the general idea that I have here is to have a mine function that will take some argumnets that have to do with the count of mine events, the method to use to come up for amounts or ores, and a collection of ores.
+This kind of function by default could be like a pure function if I do design it that way, but in any case it would never be a true pure function becuase I can always give it a mine method that makes used of Math.random.
+Also this is a post on the topic of the concept of a Stochastic process rather than a determanisct system, so my default it will make use of Math.random.

 ### 1.1 - The mine function